 Certified Support Services

-Certified Peer Support (CPS), Certified Family Support (CFS), and Certified Youth Support (CYS) Services assist individuals through non-authoritative (peer to peer) role modeling, support, and coaching, using evidence-based, peer-centered, empowerment tools.
+Certified Peer Support (CPS) and Certified Family Support (CFS) Services assist individuals through non-authoritative (peer to peer) role modeling, support, and coaching, using evidence-based, peer-centered, empowerment tools.
 These Support Services are available to individuals/families who struggle with a severe and persistent mental illness or emotional disturbance who are actively involved in mental health treatment.
 Pride Mental Health Certified Support Services promote unconditional hope, wellness, and recovery outcomes for individuals as well as their natural support system.

 Who Qualifies for Each Support Service?

 Certified Family Support - Children (under 18) and Their Families.

 Certified Support Services assist individuals and families by providing life-experience as well as positive and reinforcing examples to help guide through life's tough decisions, and are an extension of your therapy.
 Ask your counselor for more details, and discuss together to decide if any of the Certified Support Services we offer are appropriate for you and/or your family.
 This decision should always be made between you and your counselor.